phtephanx/structsiren/README.rst

 where :math:`\alpha_k` and :math:`\beta_k` originating from latent code :math:`q_k` are subsequently injected into the decoder and modulate its activations.
-It is worthwhile noting that :math:`\alpha_k` and :math:`\beta_k` do not modulate :math:`\h_k` pixelwise but channelwise.

 The advantage of using sinusoidal nonlinearities is to preserve second and higher-order derivatives during reconstruction, compared to e.g. ReLU.
+It is worthwhile noting that :math:`\alpha_k` and :math:`\beta_k` do not control :math:`\h_k` pixelwise but channelwise.
+[MEH21]_ apply the same modulation without splitting up the latent vector into the individual codes and injecting them subsequently according to causal ordering.

 Experiment